landenlabs/all-Recyclercache/README.md

 ## ViewType unique per row (caching all items, no reuse)

-The ViewType returns a unique value for every item, resulting in no reuse and every item created as you scroll with all items kept in cache.
-50 items = 50 cached.
+The ViewType returns a unique value for every item, resulting in no reuse and every item created as you scroll with all items kept in memory.
+50 items = 50 in memory.
-Nothing is reused.
+Nothing is reused, but constructors only called once per item.

 <img src="images/unique-50.jpg" width="400" >

 <hr>

 ## Short list (5 items, all in view) all items cached, no reuse.

+When the RecyclerView does not have to scroll because all items are in view, then every ViewHolder is created once.
+There is no reuse and ViewType has no impact on memory savings.

 <img src="images/reuse-5.jpg" width="400">